gregoryong16/Blockchain_Dutch_Auction/README.md

 ### 7. Head to [webpage](http://localhost:3000) at local host port 3000.

 ### 8. Connect to MetaMask with wallet of choice.
+- Add the Hardhat network to MetaMask

-If you connect to the account who is the owner of the address, you will have elevated permissions such as being able to start/end the auction. <br>
+- To use the app as the owner of the dutch auction contract, use the first address given after starting the HardHat network.
+This will give you elevated permissions such as being able to start/end the auction.
+You may need to import this address on MetaMask.
-Else, you will be directed to the normal user landing page where you will be able to bid for the tokens when the auction has started.
+- To use the app as a normal user without owner privileges, you may use any address.

 ### At the end of the auction, after clicking on the **Claim Tokens button**, you can check your claimed tokens in your metamask wallet by following these steps:
 1. Go to the Tokens tab in the metmask wallet